farzanashfaque/AgenticRAG/README.md

 # AgenticRAG App

 This is a Retrieval-Augmented Generation (RAG) based application that allows you to parse a PDF file, generate embeddings, and utilize them in an interactive application powered by FastAPI and Chainlit.
-The application implements a smart Agent that decides based on the user query whether its necessary to call the retrieval endpoint.
+The application implements a smart Agent that decides whether it's necessary to call the retrieval endpoint based on the user query.
+The agent can also do web searches and run Python code.

 ## Setup Instructions